ss-huang/Chardonnay-Leaf-Multispectral-Image-Evaluation/README.md

 # Overview :

-This codebase provides a practical workflow for processing, visualizing, and classifying multispectral images of Chardonnay grapevine leaves to detect yellows diseases and confounding symptoms.
+This codebase provides a practical workflow for processing, visualizing, and classifying multispectral images of Chardonnay grapevine leaves to detect grapevine yellows disease and confounding symptoms.

 ## 1. Dataset

 The published multispectral image dataset of Chardonnay grapevine leaves, titled "_Multi-year multispectral image dataset of Chardonnay grapevine leaves with yellows disease and confusing symptoms_", is accessible via the following DOI: https://doi.org/10.57745/LTBIME.
 Some of the images were evaluated using this code.

+Multi-years :

+2021-2024.

 5 Classes categories :